Every patient who comes to see us here are our Ladera Ranch office is a unique case.

 Why We Use Injections

-Before going further, it’s important to note that we don’t use so-called “pain relief” injections at our Mission Viejo podiatrist office.
+Before going further, it’s important to note that we don’t use so-called “pain relief” injections at our Ladera Ranch podiatrist office.
 Instead, we use safe medications—such as cortisone and other steroids—for the primary purpose of relieving inflammation.

 Now, reduced inflammation will typically also result in pain relief—and it’s very rare for patients to complain about that!